Today I’m showing you how to make a pillow insert by using an IKEA FJÄDRAR

 How to Make a Pillow Insert

-First step is to grab two plastic bags: one large plastic bag and a second one that will fit the pillow form.
+First step is to grab two plastic bags: one large plastic bag and a second one that will fit the Ikea pillow insert.

 Use a seam ripper to open up the seam along the short edge.